 The Department of Human Resources has developed the HR eRequest process in the Georgetown Management System (GMS) in order to streamline and improve human resources processes for administrative employees.
-Managers and department administrators (DAs), with the support of Human Resources and Finance staff members, can initiate, monitor and complete HR staffing requests using a single one access point in GMS.
+Managers and department administrators (DAs), with the support of Human Resources and Finance staff members, can initiate, monitor and complete HR staffing requests using a single access point in GMS.

 Please note that the HR eRequest process does not currently include faculty and student worker transactions.
 These are handled through separate processes.
 Please refer to your campus page for further information.